-Smut spores are survival structure which can remain viable for new infections up to four years (Cazón et al., 2016b) which implies that a short peanut crop rotation is an inefficient practice in the current argentine production system to reduce disease pressure.
-Preliminary research suggested a wide range of control efficacies with fungicide applications while higher doses of DMI + QoI mixture fungicides reported to provide best control.
-58% smut control were observed by spraying a mixture of azoxystrobin and cyproconazole at a rate of 1000 cm³/ha, which is twice and half the recommended dose for peanut late leaf spot management caused by Nothopassalora personata (syn.
-Cercosporidium personatum) (Cazón et al., 2013; Paredes et al., 2015b; Paredes et al., 2015a).
-In addition, the effect of timing of the day on the fungicide smut control efficacy was compared: fungicide applications during the night had higher control efficacy than sprayings during the day (Paredes et al., 2015c).
-The application timing effect can be due to the fact that peanut plants fold their leaves at night and open them in the daytime (a process known as nyctinasty), allowing for more spraying drops to reach the soil surface.
+Smut spores have a survival structure which can remain viable for new infections up to four years (Cazón et al., 2016b) which implies that a short peanut crop rotation is an inefficient practice to reduce disease pressure in the current Argentine production system.
+Preliminary research suggested a wide range of control efficacies with fungicide applications while higher doses of DMI + QoI fungicide mixtures were reported as providing the best control.
+Fifty eight percent smut control was observed by spraying a mixture of azoxystrobin and cyproconazole at a rate of 1000 cm³/ha, which is twice and half the recommended dose for late peanut leaf spot management caused by Nothopassalora personata (syn.
+Cercosporidium personatum) (Cazón et al., 2013; Paredes et al., 2015a; Paredes et al., 2015b).
+In addition, the effect of time of the day on fungicide smut control efficacy was compared: fungicide applications during the night had higher control efficacy than sprayings during the day (Paredes et al., 2015c).
+The application timing effect may be due to the fact that peanut plants fold their leaves at night and open them in the daytime (a process known as nyctinasty), allowing for more spraying drops to reach the soil surface.

-No fungicides sensitivity studies of local T. frezii populations are registered in Argentina, and this information is essential for setting up of a chemical control.
+No fungicide sensitivity studies of local T. frezii populations are registered in Argentina, and this information is essential for setting up chemical control.
 The lack of studies examining a wide set of fungicides to control peanut smut led us to perform this study.
-The objectives of this work were i) to assess the fungicides efficacy against T. frezii in in vitro conditions and ii) to test the field performance of fungicides against peanut smut.
+The objectives of this work were: i) to assess the fungicides’ efficacy against T. frezii in in vitro conditions; and ii) to test the field performance of fungicides against peanut smut.

 2. Materials and Methods

 2.1.
-In vitro sensitivity of fungicides based on mycelial growth inhibition test
+In vitro sensitivity of fungicides based on a mycelial growth inhibition test

 To measure the in vitro sensitivity of fungicides, a mycelial growth test was carried out.
 A mixture of 10 T. frezii isolates obtained from smutted pods in 2015 in General Deheza (Córdoba province, Argentina) were used for the fungicide sensitivity test.
-Smut teliospores (100 mg) were suspended in aqueous solution of 0.63% NaOCl, agitated during 5 minutes, rinsed twice with sterile distilled water and resuspended in 2 ml sterile distilled water.
+Smut teliospores (100 mg) were suspended in aqueous solution of 0.63% NaOCl, agitated for 5 minutes, rinsed twice with sterile distilled water, and resuspended in 2 ml sterile distilled water.
 Disinfected teliospores were placed in potato dextrose agar made up of broth extract of healthy grains at a rate of 50 g/l (Potato Peanut Dextrose Agar, PPDA).
 Plates were incubated at 25±1º C in darkness (Astiz Gasso and Wojszko, 2011).
-After 7-10 days, spores of T. frezii were germinated and colonies were transferred to a culture medium potato-dextrose agar 2% to obtain T. frezii pure colonies.
+After 7–10 days, spores of T. frezii were germinated and colonies were transferred to a culture medium of 2% potato dextrose agar to obtain pure T. frezii colonies.
 The identities of all isolates were confirmed with specific primers for T. frezii (Cazón et al., 2016a).

-A total of twelve fungicides products (isolated active ingredient and adjuvant) varying in their mode of action were included in the study (Table 1).
-Five concentrations of each active ingredient were analyzed: 0.01, 0.10, 1.00, 10.00 and 100.00 μg a.i./ml medium.
-Petri plates without fungicides were used as experimental control.
+A total of 12 fungicide products (isolated active ingredient and adjuvant) varying in their mode of action were included in the study (Table 1).
+Five concentrations of each active ingredient were analyzed: 0.01, 0.10, 1.00, 10.00, and 100.00 μg a.i./ml medium.
+Petri plates without fungicides were used as an experimental control.
 Each experimental unit was represented by a plate (55 mm diameter), with five repetitions per treatment.

-Mycelial discs (6 mm in diameter) were extracted from actively growing culture isolates T. frezii (8-day-old) and transferred to the center of Petri plates containing PDA amended medium.
+Mycelial discs (6 mm in diameter) were extracted from actively growing culture isolates of T. frezii (8-day-old) and transferred to the center of Petri plates containing PDA amended medium.
 Five replicated plates were used for each fungicide concentration incubated at 25 ºC in darkness.